greg-raven/hdc/_posts/2013-11-07-bicyclist-found-dead-on-highway-18-in-lucerne-valley.md

 LUCERNE VALLEY --- A bicyclist was found dead on the side of the road Thursday morning after apparently being struck and killed by a hit-and-run driver.

-“Most likely it happened sometime in the night,” said California Highway Patrol Officer Robert Grieve.
+"Most likely it happened sometime in the night," said California Highway Patrol Officer Robert Grieve.

-The victim was identified as Angelo “Andy” Douglas Azzato, a 47-year-old transient of Lucerne Valley.
+The victim was identified as Angelo "Andy" Douglas Azzato, a 47-year-old transient of Lucerne Valley.

 According to Grieve, a call was made at 7:59 a.m. of a man down on the side of the road on the south side of Highway 18 just east of Post Office Road in Lucerne Valley.
 Paramedics arrived at about 8:10 a.m. and pronounced Azzato dead at the scene.
 Grieve arrived at 8:35 a.m. and began processing the scene.

-“It appears he was struck from behind,” Grieve said.
-“There was damage to the rear of his bike.”
+"It appears he was struck from behind," Grieve said.
+"There was damage to the rear of his bike."

 Azzato was riding his mountain bike most likely near the white line on the south side of the two-lane highway when the incident occurred, Grieve said.
 His body was partially obscured by desert foliage.